-Most of Seoul’s major museums and galleries will be open in 2022 as people start to recover from the restrictions caused by COVID-19.
-Therefore, SEOULSPACE has decided to list some of the best museums in Seoul to visit in 2022.
-The list is composed of museums that offer something for everyone from tourists to locals.
+SEOULSPACE has decided to list some of the best museums in Seoul to visit in 2024.
+The list comprises museums that offer something for everyone, from tourists to locals.
 Want to explore the history of South Korea?
 We’ve got a museum for that.
 Want to see modern and contemporary art?
 We have that covered as well.
 What about galleries with a digital flare?
-There are more than 100 museums and galleries in Seoul but we were able to narrow them down to the 10 best.
-Most of these museums in Seoul will offer one-way systems and social distancing in order to keep up with COVID-19 protocols.
-So what are you waiting for?
+There are more than 100 museums and galleries in Seoul, but we were able to narrow them down to the ten best.

 Leeum Samsung Museum of Art